Yogarajan12/Yogarajan12/README.md

 **B.Eng.
 Electrical Engineering (Honours)**
 National University of Singapore, 2024

-Previous research and industry roles include the **Algoverse AI Research Program**, an **AI Research Fellowship** at the Stevens Institute for Artificial Intelligence and Research, a **Research Assistantship** at the National University of Singapore's Control, Intelligent Systems & Robotics group, and a **Machine Learning & Data Analytics Internship** at Infineon Technologies.
+Previous research and industry roles include the **Algoverse AI Research Program**, an **AI Research Fellowship** at the Stevens Institute for Artificial Intelligence and Research, a **Research Assistantship** at the National University of Singapore's Control, Intelligent Systems & Robotics group, and a **Machine Learning & Data Analytics Internship** at Infineon Technologies Singapore.